design-group/ignition-docker-legacy/readme.md

 ___

+### Contributing

+This repository uses [pre-commit](https://pre-commit.com/) to enforce code style.
+To install the pre-commit hooks, run `pre-commit install` from the root of the repository.
+This will run the hooks on every commit.
+If you would like to run the hooks manually, run `pre-commit run --all-files` from the root of the repository.

 ### Requests

 If you have any requests for additional features, please feel free to [open an issue](https://github.com/design-group/ignition-docker/issues/new/choose) or submit a pull request.